Having healthy cholesterol levels is important for avoiding heart problems.

 Low Cholesterol = Early Death!

 In fact, having “low” cholesterol increases your risk of dying early.
-Low cholesterol causes depression, inflammation, low libido, wrinkles and other age related problems.
+Low cholesterol causes an unhealthy inflammatory response, low libido, wrinkles, and other age-related problems.

 Your Cholesterol Do’s & Don’ts